Command-Line Interface#

-Every litestar queues invocation resolves the application the same way litestar run and litestar routes do: via LITESTAR_APP, the --app flag, or one of the standard discovery paths (app.py, asgi.py, application.py, app/__init__.py).
+Every litestar queues command finds the application the same way litestar run and litestar routes do: via LITESTAR_APP, the --app flag, or one of the standard discovery paths (app.py, asgi.py, application.py, app/__init__.py).
 When none are present, the CLI errors before any queue subcommand runs.

-click is not a runtime dependency of litestar-queues.
-It arrives transitively through litestar; importing litestar_queues (without invoking the CLI) does not load click into sys.modules.
+click is not a direct runtime dependency of litestar-queues.
+Litestar installs it.
+Importing litestar_queues without using the CLI does not load click into sys.modules.

-Starts a standalone worker fleet outside the Litestar web app process.
-Use this for sidecar worker containers, systemd units, or Cloud Run jobs.
+Starts standalone workers outside the Litestar web process.
+Use this command for sidecar worker containers, systemd units, or Cloud Run jobs.

 $ LITESTAR_APP=app.asgi:app litestar queues run --drain-timeout 30